Curriculum and Educational Approach

 The Nursery School follows the ‘Early Years Foundation Stage Framework’ and we have been rated as ‘outstanding’ by ‘Ofsted’ (May 2017), the national inspection organisation.
 We are a Natural Thinkers School and staff plan an inquiry based programme, full of natural resources and found materials, based on children’s interests and fascinations.

 Teaching and learning at Pembury House Nursery School is influenced by the Italian Reggio Emilia approach and Nordic Rain and Shine Forest Schools.
 We encourage children to become curious, independent, and willing learners, explorers and problem solvers.
 Outdoors, as well as providing access to climbing and sports equipment, we encourage children to become ‘natural thinkers’ and offer urban forest school and eco-school environmental activities.

 For more information, please see our Developmental Learning Policy

 Children attend daily ‘dialogic reading sessions’ in small focused teaching groups to develop ‘Talk for Writing’ literacy skills and we use ‘Helicopter Stories’ story making sessions to develop a strong sense of narrative.
-We have a part-time artist leading art projects, and a part-time music teacher leading music projects.
+We have a weekly music specialist leading music projects and an art project each term with a local art specialist.

 Please take a look at our Seasonal Learning Calendar for details of our upcoming events.